DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 Task.create :text=>"Task 2", :start_date=>"2015-10-27",  :duration=>3, :progress=>0.5;
 Link.create :source=>1, :target=>2, :link_type=>"0";
 ~~~

 3 .
 Enter "exit" to close the console.

-Next we need implement data loading and saving in the chart with the help of controllers.
+Next we need to implement data loading and saving in the chart with the help of controllers.

 Step 3.
 Loading Data
 -------------------

-After we created model classes and did the migration we can load the database data into our gantt.
+After we've created model classes and run the migration, we can load the database data into our gantt.

-dhtmlxGantt expects data in [JSON format](desktop/supported_data_formats.md), so firstly we'll add a new action to our *GanttController* where we'll read, format and output gantt data:
+dhtmlxGantt expects data in the [JSON format](desktop/supported_data_formats.md), so firstly we'll add a new action to our *GanttController* where we'll read,
+format and output gantt data:

 {{snippet app/controllers/gantt_controller.rb}}
 ~~~js